bytecodealliance/wasmtime/docs/stability-tiers.md

   * A change which makes building Wasmtime more difficult for unrelated developers.

-  In general Tier 3 features are off-by-default at compile time.
+  In general Tier 3 features are off-by-default at compile time but still tested-by-default on CI.

 * New features of Wasmtime cannot have major known bugs at the time of inclusion.
 Landing a feature in Wasmtime requires the feature to be correct